-To test how this parasite-host DNA log-ratio predicts visible tissue stages we counted lesions (thought to be directly caused by parasite tissue stages) in histological sections.
-In a generalized linear model (Table 1) the parasite-host DNA log-ratio is a significant predictor for lesions (Figure 2b).
-The effect of the parasite-host DNA log-ratio is similar for both isolates of E. falciformis, meaning that a similar number of lesions are found for similar parasite-host DNA log-ratio in this species.
-For E. ferrisi, however, a significant interaction effect indicates that a lower number of lesions is found for similar DNA concentrations.
-Inspection of Figure 2b makes clear that for E. ferrisi early (3 dpi) parasite presence did not coincide with lesions.
+To test how this parasite-host DNA log-ratio predicts visible tissue stages we counted lesions parasite tissue stages in histological sections.
+In a generalized linear model (Table 1) the parasite-host DNA log-ratio is a significant predictor for the number of tissue stages (Figure 2b).
+The effect of the parasite-host DNA log-ratio is similar for both isolates of E. falciformis, meaning that a similar number of tissue stages are found for similar parasite-host DNA log-ratio in this species.
+For E. ferrisi, however, a significant interaction effect indicates that a lower number of tissue stages is found for similar DNA concentrations.
+Inspection of Figure 2b makes clear that for E. ferrisi early (3 dpi) parasite presence did not coincide with tissue stages.

 Table 1 – A generalized linear model predicts tissue lesions with the amount of parasite DNA relative to host DNA (parasite-host DNA log-ratio).